 Electricity and Firm Productivity: A General-Equilibrium Approach

-The lack of reliable electricity in the developing world is widely viewed by policymakers as a major constraint on firm productivity.
-Yet most empirical studies find modest short-run effects of power outages on firm performance.
-This paper builds a dynamic macroeconomic model to study the long-run general equilibrium effects of power outages on productivity.
-The model captures the key features of how firms acquire electricity in the developing world, in particular the rationing of grid electricity and the possibility of self-generated electricity at higher cost.
-Power outages lower productivity in the model by creating idle resources, by depressing the scale of incumbent firms and by reducing entry of new firms.
-Consistent with the empirical literature, the model predicts that the short-run partial-equilibrium effects of eliminating outages are small.
-However, the long-run general-equilibrium effects are many times larger, supporting the view that eliminating outages is an important development objective.
+Many policymakers view power outages as a major constraint on firm productivity in developing countries.
+Yet empirical studies find modest short-run effects of outages on firm performance.
+This paper builds a dynamic macroeconomic model to study the long-run general-equilibrium effects of power outages on productivity.
+Outages lower productivity in the model by creating idle resources, depressing the scale of incumbent firms and reducing entry of new firms.
+Consistent with the empirical literature, the model predicts small short-run effects of eliminating outages.
+However, the long-run general-equilibrium effects are much larger, supporting the view that eliminating outages is an important development objective.

 Suggested Citation: Suggested Citation